 - Asia in Le Havre (with some courses in English)

 - Middle-East and Mediterranean in Menton (with courses in English)

 Reims offers 3 unique certificate programs in various areas of study: Economy & Society; Political Humanities; and Politics & Government - each one can be completed in a semester.

 In Europe, full-time course load is typically 30 ECTS (European credits), and exchange students are typically expected to take 24-30 credits per semester.
 Note: 30 ECTS is the expected course load if you wish to complete the certificate program.
 6 ECTS = 3 UCalgary units (1 half-course).

 The amount of credits each course is worth corresponds to the workload/contact hours, and can vary from 1-30 ECTS per course, so please be mindful of this in your selection.

 Student Tips: "The most rewarding part of my exchange was meeting such incredibly gifted and intelligent students from a wide variety of cultural and societal backgrounds.
 Both exchange students and full-time students at Sciences Po come from all over the place and are truly remarkable."

 The academic year is divided into two semesters - the Fall semester begins late August and runs to mid/late December, while their "Spring" semester begins in mid-January and continues to mid/late May.

-Please Note: French visa applications for Canadians may require travel to the Vancouver consulate to submit the documentation and take biometrics as needed within 3 months before departure to France, so students may not have access to their passports during that time.
+Please Note: French visa applications for Canadians may require travel to the Vancouver, Ottawa, Toronto VFS Visa center to submit the documentation and take biometrics as needed within 3 months before departure to France, so students may not have access to their passports during that time.